|search engine by freefind|

-If one wishes to become a mechanic, a doctor, a lawyer, a burger flipper or anything else in this life one must learn what is required for success and perfect that skill set.
+If one wishes to be a mechanic, a doctor, a lawyer, a burger flipper or anything else in this life one must learn what is required for success and perfect that skill set.
 Why would emunah be any different?
-Active Faith (emunah) must be intentionally developed with accurate knowledge and personal experience.
-For the Jew the sure foundation of emunah is Torah and Hitbodedut (i.e. personal prayer).
+Active, complete faith (or emunah in Hebrew) must be intentionally developed with accurate knowledge coupled with personal experience.
+The twofold foundation of emunah is Torah and Hitbodedut (i.e. personal prayer).
 A person with proper understanding of Torah (the Jewish Scriptures) who invests time in Hitbodedut (personal payer) will most certainly develop deep emunah.
-Through this alone one will merit to experience great joy.
+Through this alone one will merit to experience great joy and contentment.

 Visit the LearnEmunah.com

 "Since there are enough people practicing rejection, I prefer to fill the role of one who embraces"

 -- Rav Kook, first modern Chief Rabbi of Jerusalem.

 There's an old story about Reb Zusya, a great Tzadik, that we can all learn from:Lying on his death bed, Reb Zusya was very upset and crying, tears streaming down his face.And we have this from Rebbe Nachman of Breslov:

 His students asked with great concern, "Reb Zusya, why are you upset?
 Why are you crying?
 Are you afraid that when you die you will be asked why you were not more like Moshe Rabbeinu?"